Keynotes • March 23, 2018

 And then your life had meaning.
 You’re a solid citizen, you contributed to the taxes, you had a good job, you paid your dues.
 He earns his species immortality as an agent of procreation.
 He did his duty, and now he popped out some babies.
 He’s an agent of collective immortality.
 He’s achieved immortality collectively by being part of something, a group that’s bigger than him, like a country or something.

 This is the standard person’s way of getting out of it.
 This is how they numb it, and this is the illusion they live under, thinking that their life has meaning this way.
 Power to them, great!
-You’re leaving the great illusion.
+You’re living the great illusion.
 There’s nothing I can do for you.
 Stay inside the matrix.
 Enjoy.
 Meanwhile, all of the things that they think that matter don’t actually matter.

 They work really hard because they think it matters whether they make that project for the company or whatever.
 If he dropped down dead, they find someone else to fill that role and they might deliver a month late, it get done.
 He don’t matter.
 He’ll matter to his baby, but the baby will grow up as many kids do now, single parent family.